lwesterhof/semaphore/README.md

 - [xkcdbot](examples/xkcdbot.py), replies with latest XKCD comic

 ## Changelog
+**v0.7.0**
+* Compatibility with signald 0.10.0+
+* Support for multiple replies/reactions by handler
+* Marking messages as read is optional
+* First release on PyPi

 **v0.6.0**
 * Support for message reactions
 * Example message reaction bot